JiweiTian/AT_SG/README.md

 ### Training the normal CNN

-1> power quality assessment by classifying (17) voltage signals using deep CNN (pqd_classify.py).
+power quality assessment by classifying (17 classes) voltage signals using deep CNN (pqd_classify.py).

 A labeled dataset of 255000 signals was constructed using 15000 signals belonging to each class (17signal15000.mat).

-the voltage signals are generated considering the following references:
+the voltage signals are generated considering the following references [1,2,3]:

-"Integral mathematical model of power quality disturbances"

-"Detection and Classification of Multiple Power Quality Disturbances based on Temporal Deep Learning"

-"Optimal Feature Selection for Power-Quality Disturbances Classification"

-the deep CNN model is inspired by the reference:
+the deep CNN model is inspired by the reference [4]:

-"A novel deep learning method for the classification of power quality disturbances using deep convolutional neural network" (Neural_Net_Module.py).
+ (Neural_Net_Module.py).

 The trained model achieves 98.5% testing accuracy (17oldweights_dnn_clean10.h5).